jeffsponaugle/supermodel1/README.md

 + Onboard power regulation from DC input 7-36V.
 Switching regulator, 94% efficient.

++ CPLDS are all ATF1504/1508 family CPLD in PLCC form factor, 5V, 7ns, JTAG flashable.

 ### Status as of Oct 4, 2023:

 We have completed the design and build of the first prototype PCBs.
 The video section was built on a seperate PCB from the main CPU to allow for revisions to the video section if needed... and it turns out to not be an issue.
 We were able to get both NTSC composite output and VGA output from the video interface.